Robert Emmet Callan

-Major General Robert Emmet Callan (March 4, 1874 – November 20, 1936) was a distinguished United States Army Coast Artillery officer who served in the United States and overseas in places such as Puerto Rico, France and the Philippines.
+Major General Robert Emmet Callan (March 24, 1874 – November 20, 1936) was a distinguished United States Army Coast Artillery officer who served in the United States and overseas in places such as Puerto Rico, France and the Philippines.
 He saw frontline action in the Spanish–American War and World War I.

 Early career

-Callan was born on March 4, 1864, in Baltimore, Maryland.
+Callan was born on March 24, 1874, in Baltimore, Maryland, but his family moved to Knoxville, Tennessee in 1877.
 He attended the University of Tennessee from 1888 to 1891.
-After graduating from this school, he entered the United States Military Academy at West Point and graduated in 1896.
+Before graduating from this school, he entered the United States Military Academy at West Point and graduated there, fourth in a class of 73, in June 1896.

 After graduating from West Point, Callan became a commissioned officer of the United States Army.
 He was a Second Lieutenant in the Fifth U.S. Artillery.
 He was in camp at Port Tampa, Florida, from May to June 2, 1898.
 He participated in the Puerto Rican Campaign of the Spanish–American War and was in action at Hormigueros, Puerto Rico on August 10, 1898.
 He also served in Cuba.
 Callan became a First Lieutenant on March 2, 1899, while serving in the Fifth U.S. Artillery.

 Callan was an assistant professor of mathematics at West Point from 1899 to 1903.
-He then served in Washington, D.C.
+He then served in Washington, D.C. where he met Margaret Valentine Kelly, a senior employee of the United States Mint who had served as acting director for a time.
+On October 10, 1912, they were married in her hometown of Portsmouth, New Hampshire.
 In 1917, he became chief of staff of the Philippine Department.

 World War I

-During World War I, Callan was on duty in France and was Chief of Staff of the 1st Army Artillery, Commanding General of the 33rd Artillery Brigade and participated in the Montdidier-Noyon Defensive and in the Aisne-Marne Offensive.
+During World War I, Callan served as a temporary colonel from August 1917 to August 1918 and temporary brigadier general from August 1918 to May 1919.
+He was on duty in France and was Chief of Staff of the 1st Army Artillery, Commanding General of the 33rd Artillery Brigade and participated in the Montdidier-Noyon Defensive and in the Aisne-Marne Offensive.
 He was awarded the Army Distinguished Service Medal for his service during World War I. The citation for the medal reads:

 Later career

-After World War I, General Callan served in New York, Panama and Hawaii before his promotion to major general in 1931.
-He was Assistant Chief of Staff in the War Department from 1931 to 1935.
-He commanded the Third Corps Area in Baltimore, Maryland, until retiring at his own request in 1936 after forty years of service.
+After World War I, Callan reverted to his permanent rank of lieutenant colonel.
+He was soon promoted to colonel in June 1920.
+After graduating from the United States Army War College in June 1921, Callan was promoted to brigadier general.
+He served in New York, Panama and Hawaii before his promotion to major general in April 1931.
+General Callan was Assistant Chief of Staff in the War Department from 1931 to 1935.
+He commanded the Third Corps Area in Baltimore, Maryland, until retiring at his own request in January 1936 after almost forty years of service.

 Death and legacy

-He died on November 20, 1936, in Washington, D.C., at age 62.
+General Callan died on November 20, 1936, at his home in Washington, D.C., at age 62.
+He was interred at Arlington National Cemetery three days later.